bento-platform/katsu/README.md

 ## Installation Guide

-This guide will walk you through the steps to insctall and run Katsu on your local machine.
+This guide will walk you through the steps to install and run Katsu on your local machine.

 NOTE: If you want to run as docker container, please refer to the [docker guide](https://github.com/CanDIG/CanDIGv2/blob/develop/docs/install-docker.md)